aviju888/mw-portfolio/CONTENT.md

 ### Undergraduate Researcher
 - **Organization:** Niyogi Lab, PMB, UC Berkeley
 - **Period:** August 2022 - May 2024
-- **Description:** Conducted research in the Plant and Microbial Biology department, focused on developing laboratory techniques and contributing to ongoing research projects.
+- **Description:** Conducted research in the Plant and Microbial Biology department, focused on developing laboratory techniques and contributing to ongoing research projects primarily on increasing photosynthesis.
 - **Key Responsibilities:**
-  1. Learned and acquired new lab techniques by researching, reading scientific papers, and collaborating with senior scientists
-  2. Maintained clear and timely communication with supervisor via email, phone, and in-person
+Maintained transgenic algae culture lines in liquid and agar plates chambers by preparing solutions and plates, autoclaving labware, streaking 10s of plates within 3hrs
+Conducted independent experiments from algae transformation to protein expression analysis via western blot, progressing research findings and understandings
+Optimized experimental conditions and protocols with guidance from supervisor to improve data collection and reproducibility of growth culture in different light/nutrient conditions and protein expressions levels
+Reviewed scientific paper and closely collaborated with senior scientists to contribute new ideas and experiments related to the research
-  3. Ensured data integrity and replicability through meticulous recording of data and procedures
+Ensured data accuracy and replicability through meticulous and organized recording of data and procedures Compiled and interpreted data to create figures using multiple software applications, improving experimental procedure efficiency and result consistency
-  4. Developed concise and informative presentations and written reports to effectively convey research findings to lab team
+Developed concise, informative presentations and reports to effectively exchange research findings to lab team

+## Teaching Experience
+### Computer Science Academic Intern
+- **Organization:** CS10, Introductory Computer Science Course, UC Berkeley
+- **Period:** June 2021 - May 2022
+- **Description:**
+- **Key Responsibilities:**
+Mentored 20+ students in 4hr coding lab section, providing guidance on assignments and over 15+ projects Expertly taught Python code and troubleshooted coding issues students faced, effectively helping students achieve understanding and completion of coding assignments and projects
+Diligently attended and participated in weekly hour meetings to improve teaching style and equip myself with the skills to teach and address potential problems faced during lab section

+### Biology Lab Intern
+- **Organization:** Bio1AL, General Biology Laboratory Course, UC Berkeley
+- **Period:** Jan 2022 - May 2022
+- **Description:**
+- **Key Responsibilities:**
+Arranged and assisted lab experiments for 25+ students for 3hr weekly lab section, successfully helping students achieve understanding and completion of lab assignments
+Performed student's lab assignment accurately in half the allotted time, 1.5hrs, through time management and professional, scientific techniques
+Facilitated exam logistics and test-taking environments for 100+ students, creating an efficient testing space

 ## Leadership Experience
-### Tech Team Leader
+### Tech Team Leader Executive
 - **Organization:** KOSMOS, UC Berkeley
 - **Period:** May 2023 - July 2024
 - **Description:** Led the technical team for KOSMOS, managing filming schedules, video editing, and equipment logistics for a large organization.
 - **Key Responsibilities:**
-  1. Orchestrated seamless collaboration and coordination with 40+ individuals managing filming schedules and video production
+Orchestrated seamless collaboration and coordination with 120+ individuals, adeptly managing filming schedules, video editing timelines, equipment logistics, and ensuring cohesive execution of projects
+Designed, organized, and managed multiple documents, Google sheets, etc. to implement a functioning work system for team and accurate documentation and accessibility of all photage-related content
-  2. Streamlined organizational efficiency by centralizing and maintaining a comprehensive digital archive
-  3. Fostered tech team skill development by designing workshops covering editing, photoshop, and filming techniques
-  4. Recruited club members for Tech Team through digital content and outreach, increasing member numbers by over 400%
+Streamlined organizational efficiency by centralizing and maintaining a comprehensive digital archive Fostered tech team skill development by designing workshops covering editing, photoshop, and filming techniques Recruited club members for Tech Team through digital content and outreach, increasing member numbers by over 400% Communicated frequently with all sectors of the organization to maintain efficient workflow and collaboration

 ### Director Intern
 - **Organization:** Glamity, UC Berkeley